 You may indicate in the online ticketing environment whether you will be accompanied by someone who will assist you.
 This person may visit the museum free of charge, as normal.
 They must however also have a reservation for a time slot and route.

 At Kunstmuseum Den Haag you may borrow a wheelchair, rollator or stroller.
 We recommend that you make a reservation in advance via email@example.com.
 Wheelchairs, rollators and strollers will be cleaned every time they are used.
 Unfortunately, visitors will not be able to borrow a wheelchair, rollator or stroller at the Museum of Photography/GEM.

 We will do our utmost to make your visit to Kunstmuseum Den Haag, the Museum of Photography and GEM as pleasant as possible.
 Our efforts are constantly focused on ensuring that you can visit the museum as independently as possible.
 Our public liaison staff and security staff are well aware of the new measures.
 They will therefore always be able to help you navigate the building, so please do not hesitate to ask them for assistance.

 To ensure that we can reopen safely and responsibly, some of our facilities and services have been altered or are unavailable on a temporary basis.
 Further information is available on our website, in our online ticketing environment and at the museum itself.

-You may only buy a ticket prior to your visit and online; in exceptional circumstances you may purchase a ticket by telephone.
-You will be able to book no more than eight weeks in advance.
+You are advised to buy a ticket prior to your visit and online; in exceptional circumstances you may purchase a ticket by telephone.
+You will be able to book no more than four weeks in advance.
 All visitors booking tickets must have a valid, working email address.
 Our customer service staff will be happy to help you navigate our online ticketing environment.
 If you are still unable to book online, you may reserve a ticket by telephone.
-You will not be able to buy a ticket at the museum.
-You are therefore requested not to come to our museums without a ticket.
+It is also possible to buy a ticket at the museum.

 Cloakroom and lockers